GeotrekCE/Geotrek-admin/docs/install/advanced-configuration.rst

     # Take care if you change this value after adding data.
 You should update buffered geometry in sql.
     ``` UPDATE sensitivity_sensitivearea SET geom_buffered = ST_BUFFER(geom, <your new value>); ```

-see :ref:`import-sensitive-areas` to import data.
+see :ref:`sensitive-areas-import` to import data.

 Feedback reports settings
 -------------------------